-Who does not love a brunch of lox and bagels, a dish synonymous with New York but now enjoyed around the world.
-The lox now more popular found sitting atop the bagel is smoked salmon, not the true lox, which is a salt and dill-cured and seasoned rather than smoked.
+Lox and bagels are a classic New York brunch dish that's now enjoyed around the world.
+But in general, the fish sitting atop the bagel is smoked salmon, not true lox, which is seasoned, salted, and dill-cured salmon rather than smoked.
 The method of preparing real lox is not dissimilar to preparing Gravad Lax, the Swedish salmon dish.

-For the home cook wanting to prepare real lox, the curing process is so much easier than smoking and the result will be a sweet, tasty and tender slice of salmon.
-Even better, the lox can be used on so many dishes not just for brunch.
-Lox can be sliced thickly and served alongside potatoes, especially when served with dill and horseradish—two classic accompaniments to cured salmon; tiny slivers served on blini as canapés with a dash of (again) horseradish; a straightforward sandwich on rye.
+The curing process of lox is easier than smoking, and the result will be a sweet, tasty, and tender slice of salmon.
+Lox can be used in many dishes: sliced thickly and served alongside potatoes, dill and horseradish; on blini as canapés; or as the filling of a straightforward sandwich on rye.

 - 1/3 cup Kosher salt